 - High mail volume on a particular day is not a legitimate reason to prevent Union officials from entering a facility. - There should be no unreasonable delays in granting a requesting Union official access to a postal facility. - The Union needs to give management reasonable notice prior to entering a postal facility.
 Normally, a telephone call to an appropriate management official is sufficient.

-With reasonable notice, duly authorized representatives of the Union will be authorized to enter postal installations for the purpose of performing and engaging in official Union duties and business related to the Collective Bargaining Agreement.
-Such representatives need not be on the Employer's payroll and may include "safety and health experts."
-All such representatives must adhere to the terms and conditions of Article 23.
+With reasonable notice to the Employer, duly authorized representatives of the Union will be authorized to enter postal installations for the purpose of performing and engaging in official Union duties and business related to the Collective Bargaining Agreement.